Readiness Action Plan

 On 9 June 2015, the VJTF deployed for the first time in Poland during Exercise Noble Jump, where over 2,100 troops from nine NATO countries participated.

-On 24 June 2015, NATO Defence Ministers took decisions on air, maritime and SOF components of the enhanced NRF, agreeing that it can consist of up to 40,000 personnel.
+On 24 June 2015, NATO Defence Ministers took decisions on air, maritime and SOF components of the enhanced NRF, agreeing that it could consist of up to 40,000 personnel.
 Ministers further took measures to speed up political and military decision-making, including authority for NATO’s Supreme Allied Commander Europe to prepare troops for action as soon as a political decision is made.
 Allies also approved a new advance planning tool – Graduated Response Plans – enabling executable operations plans to be generated exceptionally quickly, commensurate with the readiness requirements of the forces.
-Allies also agreed on the establishment of a new standing joint logistics support group headquarters within the NATO Command Structure.
+Allies also agreed on the establishment of a new standing joint logistics support group headquarters – the Joint Support and Enabling Command (JSEC) – within the NATO Command Structure.
 Finally, Defence Ministers agreed that in October they would decide on the establishment of new NFIU HQs, in addition to the six existing multinational NFIU HQs.

 In September 2015, NFIUs were inaugurated in Bulgaria, Estonia, Latvia, Lithuania, Poland and Romania.